edsu/idloc/README.md

 *Note: to see sample output visit [sh2002000569.json](examples/sh2002000569.json) since it's really too long to include inline here in the docs.*

-Compare that to the JSON that is being made available at https://id.loc.gov/authorities/subjects/sh85021262.json and you may understand why framing it is currently needed.
+Compare that to the JSON that is being made available at https://id.loc.gov/authorities/subjects/sh85021262.json and you will probably see why *framing* the JSON-LD is currently needed if you are going to work with the data as JSON.

 ### Lucky